 Zero-emissions in electric mode and regenerative braking all ensure a low fuel consumption through the course of the working day.

-Achieving over 70 mpg on the Public Carriage Office (PCO) Cycle, this technologically efficient taxi offers greater economic benefits for the driver and operator.
+Achieving 99.4 mpg on the ECE101 Cycle, this technologically efficient taxi offers greater economic benefits for the driver and operator.

 As pollution levels rise over major cities, governments are looking to more energy efficient, low emission, modes of transport.

 The new Metrocab boasts an incredible environmental record, exceeding current standards.
 Metrocab can operate with zero emissions, giving it a range of well over 50 miles on its battery pack only.

 In Range Extender low-emission mode, the new Metrocab produces less than 50g/KM of CO2 – significantly better than any other vehicle in the market.

 Performance figures that entitles Metrocab owners to a wide range of tax breaks and government grants.

 Specifications correct at the time of publication.
 Metrocab policy is one of continuous product development.
 The right is reserved to change specifcations at any time.